aquasecurity/tfsec/docs/getting-started/configuration/custom-checks.md

 ```

 ##### greaterThanOrEqualTo
-The `greaterThanOrEqualTo` check action passes if the checked attribute is numerical and the value is greater than or equal tothe specified value.
+The `greaterThanOrEqualTo` check action passes if the checked attribute is numerical and the value is greater than or equal to the specified value.
 For example, if you want to ensure that the `cpu_core_count` is greater than or equal to 4, you might use the following `MatchSpec`

 ```json